NikolayP12/page/README.md

     <https://github.com/NikolayP12/page.git>

-Once you have donwloaded it, log in to your Moodle site as an admin and go to \_Site administration > \_Plugins > \_Plugins overview and look for the Page plugin and uninstall it.
+Once you have downloaded it, log in to your Moodle site as an admin, navigate to \_Site administration > \_Plugins > \_Plugins overview, look for the Page plugin, and uninstall it.
 For the uninstall process just follow the steps given by Moodle and the result will be correct.
 It is necessary to uninstall the original Moodle plugin because the plugin table will change, and to avoid future problems it is better to remove the previous plugin and then install the extended version plugin.

 Once uninstalled, all you have to do is go to the following directory and paste the folder you downloaded/cloned from github:

     {your/moodle/dirroot}/mod/

-Afterwards, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation and follow the steps that Moodle provides for the correct installation.
+Afterwards, log in to your Moodle site as an admin and go to \_Site administration > Notifications\_ to complete the installation and follow the steps that Moodle provides for the correct installation.

 ## License

-This extension of the Moodle Page module is released under the GNU General Public License (GPLv3 or later), consistent with Moodle itself.
-This ensures that the extended module remains free and open source, and it can be freely used, modified, and distributed under the same terms as Moodle.
+This extension of the Moodle Page module is distributed under the GNU General Public License (GPLv3 or later), aligning with Moodle's licensing to ensure that it remains free and open source, and can be freely used, modified, and distributed under the same terms as Moodle itself.

 The GPLv3 license grants you the following freedoms: